-Under a cooperative arrangement entered into by Golden Gate University, University of San Francisco, Santa Clara University, University of California at Berkeley (Boalt Hall), and University of California at Davis, Golden Gate University students who obtain advance approval for transfer of units may enroll in one course per semester at another consortium school.
-A maximum number of 6 units may be earned through the consortium.
+Under the Northern California Law School Consortium, a cooperative arrangement entered into by Golden Gate University, University of San Francisco, Santa Clara University, University of California at Berkeley (Boalt Hall), and University of California at Davis, Golden Gate University students who obtain advance approval for transfer of units may enroll in one course per semester (fall/spring) at another consortium school.
+A maximum number of six (6) units may be earned through the consortium.
 The following policies also apply:

 - a.
 Students taking consortium courses pay tuition at their home schools.
 Golden Gate University students pay for consortium courses at Golden Gate University.
-Special registration forms are available from the Law Registrar's Office. - b.
+The Northern California Law School Consortium forms are available from the Law Registrar's Office. - b.
 Generally, host schools will accept cross-registration from consortium students shortly before the start of the term.
 Students should contact host schools to inquire about registration periods for visiting students and any other limitations or special requirements. - c.
-Students wishing to enroll in a class via the consortium must enroll in Law 701 at Golden Gate University as well as comply with the procedures for transferring units, below.
+Students wishing to enroll in a class via the consortium must enroll in LAW-701 at Golden Gate University as well as comply with the procedures for transferring units, below.